 Memories of my time living on Lynnview St seem to mostly involve Emily.
 She used to say that she loved coming to my house.
 Sarah wasn’t around much.
 She graduated from high school 6 months after I moved in and then went off to college.
 Both Andrew and Michael were in high school and had other interests and activities or work that would take them away.
 Michael sometimes complained that I liked Emily more than him.
 While it’s true that I did spend more time with Emily, it wasn’t because I loved her any more than the others.
 She was just at an age where she wanted to spend time with her dad.

 I remember her hanging onto my arm as we walked into Marc’s to buy groceries when she was 10 or 11.
 One time she was describing a visit she had with a therapist (Therese’s idea – never found out why she wanted Emily to see a therapist).
 She said she told the therapist that she “had to see her dad”, which made me feel good.
 We frequently went on Sunday walks around downtown Hartville after church, although she resisted them as she got older.
 Emily “got” my sense of humor.
 We watched VeggieTales videos sometimes and there was a line in one that Emily particularly liked – “I am a caterpillar.
 Well, that’s not entirely true.
 My mother was a caterpillar, my father was a worm, but I’m okay with that now.”.

-For Emily’s 12th birthday she wanted a party at the house so we made up invitations for for about 8 boys and girls.
-We had part of it in and around my house and part of it at a nearby park which was within walking distance.
+For Emily’s 12th birthday she wanted a party at the house so we made up invitations for for several of her friends — boys and girls.
+We had part of the party in and around my house and part of it at a nearby park which was within walking distance.
 The party was fun, but kind of disorganized.
 I think the parents probably weren’t terribly impressed with my party planning and organizational skills.
 When they came to pick up their children, I had difficulty locating some of them.